grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/100 End-of-test/150-custom-summary.md

 ---

 With `handleSummary()`, you can completely customize your end-of-test summary.
-In this document, you can read about:
+In this document, read about:
 - How `handleSummary()` works
 - How to customize the content and output location of your summary
 - The data structure of the summary object